FC

 Saving and Exporting Project

 Once you have finished checking your Resolve sequence against the reference video and they match perfectly, the project is ready for color grading.
 Save the project by hitting “Command+S”.
-Then go to the task bar and select Export Project…
+Then type “Command+Q” to quit the project.

 Congratulations, you are done!